-Getting back to “normal” may not happen until next fall.
+Getting back to “normal” may not happen next fall.
 Or 2022.
-Nonetheless, the best chance to make up for the losses of the 20-21 school year is to prepare this spring for the fall.
+Nonetheless, the best chance to make up for the losses of the 20-21 school year is to prepare now for the fall.
 Now is the time to prepare for the recovery.

 Multiple studies have shown that students have suffered greater learning losses in math than reading, although results vary by assessment tool.
 What will this recovery look like for K-5 math?
 To regain lost ground and prepare students for grade level content, we outline a blueprint to prepare for math recovery next fall.